 From there you can head north-east towards Amed and finish the Bali loop by going to Pemuteran on the north (our days 6 & 7), or head back to Ubud and take your way from there.
 You can also try some other interesting experiences in Bali.

 Initially, we had plans to go to Amed, but because of the high risk of the volcano eruption the whole area was closed off, so we needed to change our plans.

-In the evening, organize your next day trip to Munduk with the trip through some must-see places in Bali.
-The driver with a drop off in Munduk cost us 650 k IDR per car for 2 people, which seemed like a reasonable price.
+In the evening, organize your next-day trip to Munduk with a trip through some must-see places in Bali.
+The driver with a drop-off in Munduk cost us 650k IDR per car for 2 people, which seemed like a reasonable price.
 Make sure you agree on the exact stops before.

 Day 6 – Bali interior

-Be prepared for an exciting day full of sight-seeing and ever-changing scenery.
-That’s our plan for this day, leaving at 7 am:
+Be prepared for an exciting day full of sightseeing and ever-changing scenery.

 - Pura Gunung Kawi – a temple with stone carvings